ReciprocalSpace/ReciprocalSpace/README.md

   - https://github.com/ReciprocalSpace/vlf_mri
 - pycoilib : inductance calculator for coils of arbitrary geometries in space (in dev!)
   - https://github.com/ReciprocalSpace/pycoilib
-- caracnl : caracterization of the non-linear electrical properties of superconducting resonators using Vector Network Analyser data and a non-linear model
+- caracnl : data analysis of Vector Network Analyzer data for the caracterization of the non-linear electrical properties of superconducting resonators
   - https://github.com/ReciprocalSpace/caracnl